Visiting Gdansk? This complete guide to Gdansk will help whether you’re spending 48 hours in Gdansk or have longer in the city

 The best day trips when you’re visiting Gdansk

-Whilst visiting Gdansk you’ll find a lot to do in the city, but if you have more time or fancy something different there are a few easy day trips you can take from Gdansk.
-Sopot and Gdynia, both part of the Tricity, are a 30 minute or 45 minute train away, costing less than 10 zloty each way, about £2, for a ticket.
-These trains are regular and on time.
-I’ve written posts about spending a day in Sopot and spending a day in Gdynia and we enjoyed both, but I’d suggest Sopot over Gdynia if you’re short on time as it felt like there was more to do there.
+Sopot and Gdynia, both part of the Tricity, are a 30 minute or 45 minute train journey from Gdansk.
+They’re super affordable, costing less than 10 zloty each way, about £2, for a ticket, and trains are regular and on time.
+I’m planning posts about spending a day in Sopot and spending a day in Gdynia, coming soon.
+We enjoyed both, but I’d suggest Sopot over Gdynia if you’re short on time as it felt like there was more to do there.
 Neither of them felt like a difficult trip as day trips often can, so I’d recommend both of them if you’re visiting Gdansk for long enough.

 An interesting, but definitely hard hitting day trip from Gdansk is to Stutthof, a concentration camp about an hour and a half out of the city by bus.
 The buses aren’t that regular so make sure you check out times online before you set off on the trip, and you have to pay in cash on the bus, although you can buy a ticket for the outbound journey at Gdansk station if you prefer.
 Stuffhof is free to visit but you need to pay for an audioguide if you want one.
 There’s also a twenty minute film, played once an hour, at the museum, which you need to pay for if you’d like to see it.
 Tickets can sometimes be bought from the cinema room but when we were there we weren’t able to do that, and we missed the last showing because we’d not bought tickets from the main visitors centre, so I would recommend getting your tickets from there instead.
-I’ve written about our experience visiting Stuffhof, so you can find out more and decide whether a visit is for you.

 Visiting Gdansk – best for shopping

 If you’re staying in an air b n b in Gdansk and planning to cook sometimes, be aware that we didn’t see many supermarkets around.
 We did use an Aldi, along the road from the Amber Museum, but we didn’t find any other options for a decent sized shop.
 Small corner shops were easier to find so I could stock up on Cheese flavoured Lays (Lays are my holiday essential) and things like juice and snacks.
+Forum also had a good sized supermarket on the bottom floor, which I wish I’d found before our last full day in the city.

 Unlike some cities, Gdansk wasn’t chock full of shops but I liked that about the city.
 You can shop if you want to, at Forum, but the town centre was less about shopping, more about eating places and beautiful cobbled streets.
 A real win for me.